-Dog aggression could result from an illness, injury or chronic pain, such as underlying medical problems such as painful muscles, joints, and teeth, an uncomfortable gastrointestinal system or neurological problems.
+Dog aggression can be made worse by any kind of illness, injury or chronic pain.
+Underlying medical problems such as painful muscles, joints, and teeth, an uncomfortable gastrointestinal system or neurological problems can all cause behavior changes.
 For example, hip dysplasia which is very common in dogs will either make aggression worse, or cause it to occur in dogs that have had no previous history of being aggressive.

-Aggression can be toward nearest human or animal.
-When dogs are aggressive because of pain, they often will show aggression in situations that people used to call “dominance” such as when people are attempting to do something that dog doesn’t want, such as being forced to move when resting, having their food removed, or trying to control them in other ways.
-The challenge is that dogs in pain tend to be more reative, meaning that they may not give any warning signs that they are going to behave aggressively.
+Aggression related to health issues can be directed toward the nearest human or animal.
+When dogs are aggressive because of pain, they often will show aggression in situations that people used to think was “dominance aggression”.
+For example, aggression that occurs when we force the dog to move when resting, when we remove our dog’s food, or when we try to control our dogs in other ways.
+Dogs in pain tend to be more reactive.
+This means that they may not give us any warning signs that they are going to behave aggressively.

 Regardless of medical issues, you will need to address the learning component in aggression

-It also means that even when your dog has recovered, or has his pain and discomfort managed, there will be residual effects left over as a result of aggression having happened, and the aggression problem left untreated may resurface again.
+It means that even when your dog has recovered, or has his pain and discomfort managed, there will be residual effects left over as a result of aggression having happened.
+An aggression problem left untreated may resurface again.

-Luckily it is possible for you to treat aggression.
+Fortunately it is possible to improve most aggression problems with diligence on behalf of the dog owner.
 Our e-book on treating dog aggression outlines a number of different strategies that can help, from different ways to prevent the aggression from even occurring to directly targeting his anxieties and fears and helping him or her to feel differently about the situation.

 Ruling out medical causes of dog aggression

 If the temperament problem is genetic in nature, then the likelihood that the animal can be completely cured of the aggression is minimal.
 However it is possible to improve the aggression with retraining, and treatment would then concentrate on the “management” of the behavior rather than an absolute cure.
-We go into different ways to manage aggression in our e-book in detail.
+Check out the ebook for difference ways to manage aggression in detail.

-A few medical conditions that may cause aggressive behavior in dogs
+Medical conditions that can cause aggressive behavior in dogs

 - Any condition which causes inflammation of the brain, can also cause neurological problems, including aggression.